Farg0k/flutter_tv_media3/README.md

 **A) Using the `openPlayer` helper method:**

 This is the most convenient way.
-The `AppPlayerController` handles the navigation for you.
+The `FtvMedia3PlayerController` handles the navigation for you.

 ```dart
 controller.openPlayer(